yellowmessenger/documentation/docs/platform_concepts/inbox/chats/agentassistbot.md

 By implementing this solution, agents would no longer need to perform these manual tasks.
 Instead, they can efficiently complete their tasks directly within the inbox.
 This not only streamlines their work but also allows them to concentrate on addressing high-priority customer issues, ultimately enhancing overall support efficiency.

-### Use cases of agent assist bot
+### Use cases of assist bot

-1. **Customer service**: Assist bots help address customer inquiries, troubleshoot issues, track orders, and handle returns/refunds, improving customer satisfaction.
+1. **Customer service**: Assist bots help with troubleshoot issues, track orders, and handle returns/refunds, improving customer satisfaction.
-2. **Sales and lead generation**: Bots assist in recommending products, qualifying leads, and scheduling sales appointments, enhancing sales and lead conversion.
+2. **Sales and lead generation**: Bots assist in recommending products, and scheduling sales appointments.
-3. **HR and employee services**: These bots aid in onboarding, answer HR-related queries, and recommend training and development resources for employees.
+3. **HR and employee services**: These bots aid in onboarding, and answer HR-related queries.
-4. **IT support**: Agent assist bots assist with IT-related tasks like password resets, software installation, and network issue troubleshooting, reducing IT support workload.
+4. **IT support**: Assist bots assist with IT-related tasks like password resets, software installation, and network issue troubleshooting, reducing IT support workload.

-### Agent assist bot vs @bot
+### Assist bot vs @bot

-- **Agent assist bot**: This is a feature that allows the agent to interact with another customized bot from within their inbox to enable quick and seamless resolution.
+- **Assist bot**: This is a feature that allows the agent to interact with another customized bot from within their inbox to enable quick and seamless resolution.
 It's for the agent's use during the conversation and doesn't involve the bot communicating with the customer at all.
 - **@bot**: This is a command used by the agent to initiate a conversation flow directly with the customer, essentially asking the bot to take over the conversation on behalf of the agent.
 Read more [here](https://docs.yellow.ai/docs/platform_concepts/inbox/chats/chatscreen#initiate-studio-flow-with-bot).

 ------

-## Steps to use the agent assist bot
+## Steps to use the assist bot

 ### Configure assist bot within studio